 - Personalized Medical Devices,

-IMDRF develops internationally agreed upon documents related to a wide variety of topics affecting medical devices.
+IMDRF develops internationally agreed-upon documents related to a wide variety of topics affecting medical devices.
 Draft IMDRF documents are available for public review and comment for a period of 60-90 days.
-IMDRF members, observers, and affiliate organizations will often solicit feedback from their stakeholders on these draft documents.
+IMDRF Management Committee members, observers, affiliate members, regional harmonization initiatives and affiliate organizations will often solicit feedback from their stakeholders on these draft documents.
 In some cases—such as when the IMDRF document conveys guidance—the FDA may also solicit feedback on the draft IMDRF documents by publishing a notice of availability of the guidance for public comment in the Federal Register.

-For other non-guidance IMDRF documents, such as SOPs or definitions, FDA may adopt these documents through internal usage of these documents.
+For other non-guidance IMDRF documents, such as SOPs or terminology, the FDA may adopt these documents by incorporating them into existing medical device regulatory practices.
+The FDA committed to assess the extent of CDRH implementation of IMDRF documents and report this information publicly as part of the Medical Device User Fee Amendments of 2022 (MDUFA V).
 The FDA will work collaboratively with industry and other members of the medical device ecosystem to implement these harmonized documents and help assure that safe and effective medical devices are available to patients in the U.S. and globally.

 Resources for You